 The mission of the Institute for Public Policy Studies is to transform students into tomorrow's public policy leaders.
 The Institute focuses on maintaining and innovating DU's public policy curriculum.

 Many IPPS faculty members have been prominent political figures.
-The faculty includes former Colorado governors Richard D. Lamm and Bill Owens, and current Colorado State Senate President Peter Groff.
+The faculty includes former Colorado governors Richard D. Lamm and Bill Owens and former Colorado State Senate President Peter Groff.

 Institute for Sino-American International Dialogue